 As for movies in which the protagonist discovers that the soul goes to an afterworld when the body dies, I covered this subject at length in my essay, “Heaven in the Movies.”
 In that essay, I noted that in the movies Here Comes Mr. Jordan (1941) and its remake Heaven Can Wait (1978), when the protagonist discovers that Heaven exists, he is unimpressed.
 All he cares about are the worldly pursuits that mattered to him when he was alive.
 He never takes a moment to reflect upon Eternity.

 In reincarnation movies, the discovery by the protagonist that he has been reincarnated leaves him similarly unimpressed.
 Of course, when people are reincarnated in the movies, they always manage to come back to life as white middle-class Americans in good health, never as untouchables in India who are forced to rummage around in a garbage dump to find something to eat.
-Be that as it may, in Chances Are (1989), all the protagonist cares about when he realizes he has lived a previous life is making the decision as to which woman he will hook up with, the woman to whom he was once married or his daughter.
-Apparently, it is all right to commit incest with your daughter, provided you have been reincarnated into another body.
-Or, at least, that’s what this movie says.
-But my main point is that the only effect the knowledge of reincarnation has on the protagonist is the way it complicates his sex life.
+Be that as it may, in Chances Are (1989), all the protagonist cares about when he realizes he has been reincarnated is distancing himself from the girl he is attracted to, who was his daughter in his previous life, while hooking up with her mother, who was his wife in that previous life, but who is now old enough to be his mother.
+But after an angel gives him a syringe-full from the River of Lethe, he forgets that the girl is his daughter and has sex with her instead.
+I guess it doesn’t matter that their souls are committing incest as long as those souls inhabit genetically unrelated bodies.
+But the main point of all this is that the only effect the knowledge of reincarnation has on the protagonist is the way it complicates his sex life.

 At this point, it might be noted that the movies I have presented as examples have all been comedies, and that I am taking things way too seriously.
 Now, if I had laughed while watching these movies, that would be different.
 But when a comedy fails to make me laugh, the absurd premises of such a movie become painfully obvious.
 I have heard that some people actually did think these movies were funny, however, so I guess for them, these movies worked.
 Perhaps the reason they were able to enjoy these movies is that they really do not believe in life after death themselves, and so they don’t expect the protagonist to take it seriously either.